Pantaneiro

-The Pantaneiro is a cattle breed from the Pantanal region of Brazil, where it has been raised for more than three hundred years.
-It is now considered to be at risk of extinction.
+The Pantaneiro is a Brazilian breed of Criollo cattle from the Pantanal wetland region of Brazil, where it has been raised for more than four hundred years.
+In the twenty-first century it is considered to be at risk of extinction.

 History

-The Pantaneiro derives from Spanish cattle brought to the Americas by the conquistadores at the time of the colonisation of the Río de la Plata basin, and has been raised there for more than three hundred years.
-From the eighteenth century it was influenced by breeds of Portuguese origin such as the Curraleiro and Franqueiro.
-DNA studies have shown that there has been contamination of the breed through the use of bulls of the zebuine cattle breeds introduced to the Pantanal region during the twentieth century; influence of zebuine cows was excluded, as the mitochondrial DNA was found to be entirely taurine.
+The Pantaneiro derives from Spanish cattle brought to the Americas by the conquistadores at the time of the colonisation of the Río de la Plata basin.
+Cattle were first brought to the Mato Grosso in the 1540s; in 1568 a herd of more than seven hundred head was carried off by local indigenous people and taken to the extensive wetlands of the Pantanal, where they raised them for some two hundred years.
+From the eighteenth century, when agreement was reached with the colonists, the stock was influenced by breeds of Portuguese origin such as the Curraleiro and Franqueiro.
+DNA studies have shown that there has been contamination of the breed through the use of bulls of zebuine breeds such as the Nelore, introduced to the Pantanal region during the twentieth century; approximately one quarter of the genome is of Nelore origin, while the mitochondrial DNA was found to be entirely taurine.

 The Pantaneiro was the principal breed of the Pantanal for several centuries.
 It is now considered to be at risk of extinction.
 In 2003 a population of less than 1000 was reported.